Niners Chemnitz

 Niners Chemnitz e.V., also named Chemnitz 99, is a German basketball club based in Chemnitz, Saxony.
 Currently, the team plays in the Basketball Bundesliga.

-Since its foundation, the team has played in Germany's lower divisions but moved up second division ProA in 2002.
+Since its foundation in 1999, the team has played in Germany's lower divisions but moved up second division ProA in 2002.
 It promoted to Germany's prime league Basketball Bundesliga for the first time in 2020.
+The Niners won the FIBA Europe Cup in 2024.